netdava/netdava.com/site/content/_index.md

     customers.
 intro:
   heading: What we offer
+  subtitle: "We have expertise with the following technologies:"
   text: >-
     Netdava offers a range of IT services that can add value to your business.
     We love building API's, Software-as-a-Service systems and similar software.